hathibelagal-dev/instantpolyglot/docs/eng/Kurdish.md

 1. **Çavê min li riya te ye.** (My eye is on your road.)
    Meaning: I'm waiting for you / I miss you.

-2. **Serê xwe nexe belayê.** (Don't put your head in trouble.)
+2. **Serê xwe nexe belayê.** (Don’t put your head in trouble.)
-   Meaning: Don't get yourself into trouble.
+   Meaning: Don’t get yourself into trouble.

 Sorani:
 1. **Çawim le rêgete.** (My eye is on your road.)
    Meaning: I'm waiting for you / I miss you.

-2. **Serî xot mexere belaye.** (Don't put your head in trouble.)
+2. **Serî xot mexere belaye.** (Don’t put your head in trouble.)
-   Meaning: Don't get yourself into trouble.
+   Meaning: Don’t get yourself into trouble.

 ## Dialectal Variations